kirenz/course-template/docs/course-syllabus.md

 The due dates for assignments are there to help you keep up with the course material.
 However, I understand that things come up periodically that could make it difficult to submit an assignment by the deadline.
 Here are the rules for late submissions:

--   Homework and labs may be submitted up to 3 days late.
+-   Homeworks may be submitted up to 3 days late.
     There will be a 10% deduction for each 24-hour period the assignment is late.

--   There is no late work accepted for application exercises, since these are designed to help you prepare for labs and homework.
+-   There is no late work accepted for application exercises, since these are designed to help you prepare for homeworks.

 -   There is no late work policy for exams (they need to be completed in a specific timeframe)

--   The late work policy for the project will be provided with the project instructions.
+-   Projects may be submitted up to 3 days late.
+There will be a 20% deduction for each 24-hour period the project is late.

 If there are important circumstances that prevent you from completing a lab or homework assignment by the stated due date, you may email me at [kirenz@hdm-stuttgart.de](mailto:kirenz@hdm-stuttgart.de) before the deadline.